cloudify-cosmo/docs.getcloudify.org/content/cli/overview.md

 $ cfy -h
 Usage: cfy [OPTIONS] COMMAND [ARGS]...

-  Cloudify's Command Line Interface
+  Cloudify Command Line Interface

-  Note that some commands are only available if you're using a manager.
-You can use a manager by running the `cfy use` command and providing it with the IP of your manager (and ssh credentials if applicable).
+  Note that some commands are only available if you are using a Cloudify Manager.
+You can use Cloudify Manager by running the `cfy use` command and providing it with the IP of the Cloudify Manager instance, and SSH credentials if applicable.

-  To activate bash-completion.
-Run: `eval "$(_CFY_COMPLETE=source cfy)"`
+  To activate bash-completion, run `eval "$(_CFY_COMPLETE=source cfy)"`

-  Cloudify's working directory resides in ~/.cloudify.
-To change it, set the variable `CFY_WORKDIR` to something else (e.g. /tmp/).
+  The Cloudify working directory resides in ~/.cloudify.
+To change it, set the variable `CFY_WORKDIR` to the appropriate directory (e.g. /tmp/).

 Options:
   -v, --verbose  Show verbose output.
 You can supply this up to three times